Areas of Specialization

 Professor Douglas's publications

-- Jim Crow Moves North: The Battle over Northern School Segregation, 1865-1954 (Cambridge University Press 2005) (part of the Cambridge Historical Studies in American Law and Society book series).
+- Jim Crow Moves North: The Battle Over Northern School Segregation, 1865-1954 (Cambridge U. Press 2005) (part of the Cambridge Historical Studies in American Law and Society book series).

-- Co-author, Constitutional Law in Context (Carolina Academic Press, 1st ed.
-2003; 2d ed.
-2006) (with Michael Curtis, Paul Finkelman, & Wilson Parker) (2 volumes with teacher's manual and annual supplements).
+- Co-author, Casebook, Constitutional Law In Context (Carolina Academic Press 2003) (with Michael Curtis, Paul Finkelman & Wilson Parker) (2 volumes with teacher's manual and annual supplements).

 - Reading, Writing, and Race: The Desegregation of the Charlotte Schools (University of North Carolina Press 1995).